Every Wednesday, 9:00 AM - 9:45 AM

 Food Pantry Donations

-Our greatest need continues to be shopping bags: paper bags, plastic, and re-usable grocery bags.
-Financial contributions may be made by following this link: [insert link to online church donations]
+Our greatest need continues to be shopping bags: paper bags, plastic, and re-usable grocery bags and of course, financial contributions are much needed and graciously accepted.

 Food Pantry Volunteering

 We encourage one-time volunteer experiences as well as joining a team if you wish to serve on a regularly schedule team.
 There are a variety of opportunities to share your presence from helping as a greeter, shopping buddy or teaming up to register guests.
 Our Receiving and Stocking team can always use help.
 If you are interested in learning more about volunteer opportunities, please contact Karen Andro, Director of Hope’s Home Ministries or call 608-338-0320.

 Our Night at the Shelter is an outreach meal prepared in the homes of members and friends ahead of time.
 Delivered to our church’s kitchen and re-heated and organized for serving at the men’s shelter located at Grace Episcopal Church on the Capitol Square.
 We participate in Porchlight’s community volunteering called Our Night at the Shelter.
 Our designated meal occurs monthly on a Saturday.
 If you’re interested in learning more about how you can help, please email Karen Andro or call 608-338-0320.

 In addition to our weekly Community Breakfast and monthly shelter meal, we prepare and serve special meals throughout the year.
 Special meals include recurring events, but they can be unique meals some of which are in response to answering calls for help.
 These include: